 Look at that, I just saved you about 5 minutes of cooking time and 5 cents.
 It all adds up!

-You can either mash the pinto beans in the IP container or transfer them to a glass bowl, as I did.
 I use an old fashioned masher and mash away.
 I let some of the beans stay whole but the majority turns into refried beans.

 Let’s look at these beans from above.

 You can do many things with these Instant Pot refried beans.
 Use them as a side dish or stuff them into enchiladas or burritos.

 Why do I feel sorry about these Instant Pot Refried Beans?

 They are so delicious that, once you taste them, you will have a hard time enjoying canned beans instead of homemade.
 So, sorry. 🙂